HPC-certification-forum/www/data/about.md

 We are establishing an International HPC Certification program that would clearly categorize, define and examine them similarly to a school curriculum.
 Ultimately, we aim for the certificates to be recognized and respected by the HPC community and industry.

+## Benefits

-## Benefits of an international HPC Certification program
+An international HPC Certification program benefits HPC practitioners and data centers.

   * HPC practitioners
     *  Increase motivation to participate as the certificates are recognized in a CV
     *  Validate knowledge via tests